chan2git/tabletop-exercises/it-governance-ltd_scenario-1/README.md

 - After speaking with Bob, he stated that he had a similar email and that he submitted his credentials.
 Bob noted that the URL did not appear to work.

+Based on the initial triage results, it is determined that this reported incident requires the IR team to be mobilized.
+Based on the facts gathered, the incident is rated as a P3 (due to incident appearing to only affect one isolated department; business operating as usual).
+The IR team agrees that a digital investigation is needed to gauge the impact/risk to the organization.

+**Information to find out**

+- Who else experienced a similar incident?

+- Who else submitted credentials?

+- What happens to the credentials when it is submitted to the link?

+**Quiz 2: During this digital investigation, what would you consider?
+Select all that applies.**

+:x: Working on the original devices/emails

+:white_check_mark: Chain of Custody

+:white_check_mark: Setting and following the objectives of the investigation

+:white_check_mark: Keeping notes

+**The Investigation key fact results are**
+- Origin
+    - The initial email was sent to Bob 2 months ago.

+    - The initial email was sent from a Gmail account.

+    - The initial email contained the same URL as the one sent to HR.

+- URL
+    - Fake link that led to a counterfeit O365 login page.

+    - No payload was downloaded when link is clicked or page visited.

+- Other
+    - All of HR received an email from Bob

+    - Half of HR submitted their credentials to fake O365 login page

+    - Incident appears isolated to HR department only

+**Quiz 3: According to NIST, what should be the next stage?
+Select one.**

+:x: Prepare

+:white_check_mark: Containment and Eradication

+:x: Post incident

+:x: Recovery

+:x: Detection and analysis